Anitt/GenerativeAI_AWS/README.md

 # GenerativeAI_AWS
-Generative AI with LLM using AWS Labs from Course era
+Generative AI with LLM using AWS Labs from Courseera